gloriousLoaf/Note-Taker/README.md

 <p>&nbsp;</p>

 ## Installation
-Clone this repo, open **Develop** directory in your CLI, and perform an ```npm install```.
+Clone this repo, open **Note-Taker** directory in your CLI, and perform an ```npm install```.
 I am deploying this app on **Heroku**, but use whatever hosting method you prefer or test it locally with a utility like [Nodemon](https://nodemon.io/).
 More information to come as I further develop this application.
 <p>&nbsp;</p>

 ## Usage